cmacdonald/IRcourseHM/README.md

 This is a sample Eclipse (and Maven) project for creating a new weighting model and proximity feature in Terrier.

-In your coursework, following the coursework specification, you will be expected to edit/make new version of `src/main/java/uk/ac/gla/dcs/models/MyWeightingModel.java` and `src/main/java/uk/ac/gla/dcs/dsms/SampleProxFeatureDSM.java`.
-You should also edit the corresponding unit tests to ensure your implementations work as expected.
+In your coursework, following the coursework specification, you will be expected to edit/make new version of `src/main/java/uk/ac/gla/dcs/models/MyWeightingModel.java` (Stage 1) and `src/main/java/uk/ac/gla/dcs/dsms/SampleProxFeatureDSM.java` (Stage 2).
+You should also edit the corresponding unit tests in `src/test/java` to ensure your implementations work as you expect.

 You can edit/compile/and test your source in Eclipse, Netbeans or from the command line.
 You will need to use the command line to deploy your new models within Terrier.